-Other important synchrotron emitting sources where relativistic turbulence is invariably present are certainly AGN and GRB jets \citep[e.g.][and references therein]{Mattia2023,Mattia2024}, and X-ray polarimetry is, again, a powerful probe for the plasma conditions \citep{Tavecchio2021,Bolis2024}.
-Given that the plasma velocities found in our simulations are just mildly relativistic (we have checked that even letting $\bm{v}=0$ the synthetic emission maps are basically identical), while sound and Alfvén speeds may approach the speed of light, results about synchrotron emission and polarization properties are expected to be similar for classic MHD turbulence runs too, readily applicable to the case of SNRs.
+Other important synchrotron-emitting sources where relativistic turbulence is invariably present are certainly jets from AGNs and GRBs \citep[e.g.][and references therein]{Mattia2023,Mattia2024}, and X-ray polarimetry is again a powerful probe for the plasma conditions \citep{Tavecchio2021,Bolis2024}.
+Given that the plasma velocities found in our simulations are just mildly relativistic (even letting $\bm{v}=0$ when computing synthetic emission maps, these look basically identical), while sound and Alfvén speeds may approach the speed of light, results about synchrotron emission and polarization properties are expected to be similar for classic MHD turbulence runs too, readily applicable to the case of SNRs.
 We hope that the present work may help to connect ongoing (and future) X-ray polarimetric observations of any kind of high-energy astrophysical source to properties of magnetic turbulence.